vorugantisaiteja/Supermarket_Sales_Prediction/README.md

 January sales are significantly less than other months.
 This is the result of November and December high sales.
 After two high sales month, people prefer to pay less on January.
 * CPI, temperature, unemployment rate and fuel price have no pattern on weekly sales.

+## Future Work
+This project can be extended by incorporating sequence models like Long Shorm Term Memory (LSTM).